linux4sam/egt/docs/src/resources.md

 @subsection resources_embed Embed by Including Files Directly in Code

 EGT provides a preprocessor macro called EGT_EMBED().
-This allows you, in one line, to directly include any arbitrary file in your source code and then reference it at runtime with ResourceManager from any compilation unit using the `res` URI scheme.
+This allows you to, in one line, directly include any arbitrary file in your source code and then reference it at runtime with ResourceManager from any compilation unit using the `res` URI scheme.
+While this is typically useful for images, it can be used to embed and retrieve any arbitrary file type.
+The embedded file can optionally be compressed with gzip to conserve binary size and EGT's ResourceManager will automatically uncompress it for you at runtime when the file is read.

 @code{.cpp}
 EGT_EMBED(my_image, "../images/my_image.png");